redhat-cop/ocp-disconnected-docs/README.md

 * Route 53 Configurations
 * Internet gateway

-For custom deployments, parts or all of this automation may be skipped as long as infrastructure meeting the requirements of the install are provided.
-Please see [Appendix](#appendix) for more information.
+For deployment on customer provided infrastructure for these componenets, please see [Appendix](#appendix) for more information.

-Perform these steps to setup the required infrastructure for a simulated air-gapped OCP installation.
+Perform these steps to setup the required infrastructure for a simulated air-gapped OCP installation using Sparta DevKit VPC.

 From ICLT (Specified in Development Checklist):